Frequently Asked Questions

 What kind of deals are being offered now?
 What about my deferred comp?

-For brokers who meet certain asset and production criteria, the deals are better than ever, at 200-300% of production.
+For advisors who meet certain asset and production criteria, the deals are as good as ever, at 100-200% of production.
 Many firms also cover 100% of deferred comp.

 I don't want to move to another Wirehouse.
 Do you work with other firms?